UMCarpentries/intro-curriculum-r/_episodes/01-r-plotting.md

 For example, when we loaded in our data, the command contained `"gapminder_1997.csv"` inside the `read_csv()` function.
 This is the value we assigned to the file argument.
 But we didn't say that that was the file.
 How does that work?

-> ## Hint/Pro-tip
+> ## Pro-tip
+>
-> Each function has a help page that documents what arguments the function expects and what value it will return.
-You can bring up the help page a few different ways.
-If you have typed the function name in the **Editor** windows, you can put your cursor on the function name and press <kbd>F1</kbd> to open help page in the **Help** viewer in the lower right corner of RStudio.
-You can also type `?` followed by the function name in the console.
+> Each function has a help page that documents what arguments the function
+> expects and what value it will return.
+You can bring up the help page a few
+> different ways.
+If you have typed the function name in the **Editor** windows,
+> you can put your cursor on the function name and press <kbd>F1</kbd> to open
+> help page in the **Help** viewer in the lower right corner of RStudio.
+You can
+> also type `?` followed by the function name in the console.
+>
 > For example, try running `?read_csv`.
-A help page should pop up with information about what the function is used for and how to use it, as well as useful examples of the function in action.
-As you can see, the first **argument** of `read_csv` is the file path.
+A help page should pop up with
+> information about what the function is used for and how to use it, as well as
+> useful examples of the function in action.
+As you can see, the first
+> **argument** of `read_csv` is the file path.
+>
 {: .callout}

 The `read_csv()` function took the file path we provided, did who-knows-what behind the scenes, and then outputted an R object with the data stored in that csv file.
 All that, with one short line of code!